Tam-Vu/JobSite/README.md

 - Api
   - Is where endpoints are located.
-  - receives input data and passes commands or queries down to the `application` layer.
+  - receives input data and passes commands or queries down to the `Application` layer.
 - Contract:
   - Holds the input data within a request body.
 This data, along with parameters or query parameters, is formatted to comply with the input data requirements of the application layer.
   - Invoked by the `Api` layer.